saeed402/int-2023/50 Commands of Linux.md

 *The df command is used to display the disk space used in the file system.*

 *It displays the output as in the number of used blocks, available blocks, and the mounted directory.*

+*Following are the flags available for df command.*

+    ‘-a’ or ‘–all’ : Includes pseudo, duplicate, and inaccessible file systems in the output.

+    ‘-B ’ or ‘–block-size=’ : Scales sizes by SIZE before printing them.

+    ‘-h’ or ‘–human-readable’ : Prints sizes in a human-readable format using power of 1024.

+    ‘-H’ or ‘–si’ : Prints sizes in a human-readable format using power of 1000.

+    ‘-i’ or ‘–inodes’ : Lists inode information instead of block usage.

+    ‘-l’ or ‘–local’ : Limits listing to local file systems.

+    ‘-P’ or ‘–portability’ : Uses POSIX output format for better portability.

+    ‘–sync’ : Invokes sync before getting usage info.

+    ‘–total’ : Elides all entries insignificant to available space and produces a grand total.

+    ‘-t ’ or ‘–type=’ : Limits listing to file systems of type TYPE.

+    ‘-T’ or ‘–print-type’ : Prints file system ty

+pe

+  `df -h` : Shows the size, space etc in human readable size

 ````syntax
 df